rebeccapower/documentation/docs/installation/install-a-demo.md

 Get a Yaml file
 --------------------------------------------------------------

-For the older, install-profile based demo, you must Generate docker-compose.yml.
-For the newer, starter-site based demo, you only need to download the yaml file at the link above.
+For the newer starter-site based demo you only need to download the yaml file at the link above and skip to 'Create Stack' in the instructions below.
+For the older install-profile based demo you must Generate docker-compose.yml following the instructions below.

-Generate docker-compose.yml
+Generate docker-compose.yml (install-profile based demo only)
 --------------------------------------------------------------

 In this package there are some platform specific scripts.
 Please **double